Our performance

 New standards describe what is expected of social housing landlords, with the objective to protect tenants and improve the service provided by all social housing providers.
 The consumer standards are:

-Further detailed information about the Tenant Satisfaction Measures are available on the government website, but you can view our previous annual reports here:
+Further detailed information about the Tenant Satisfaction Measures is available on the government website.

 We need to carry out and report the results of this survey every year, so we have commissioned a specialist company called Acuity to do this for us.
 The survey for the first quarter of 2024 was completed in June.